 If you’re feeling a bit under the weather or you have the sniffles or you’re just craving some comfort food, you can’t go wrong with this Italian chicken pastina soup recipe.
 It’s just so good!
 An Italian pastina soup recipe is proven to make you feel better according to my Zia’s.
 That is all the info I need and it has severed me well my whole life so far.
 Other recipes known for their ability to comfort during sickness are a chicken hot and sour soup or chicken and dumplings.

-Italian Chicken Soup with Pasta FAQs
+Italian Chicken Pastina Recipe FAQs

 I recommend stellini which are little star pasta shapes and the traditional pastina pasta.
 Technically any small pasta shapes shorter than ¼-inch qualifies as pastini (or miniature pasta) so you could use any little pasta from stellini (little stars) or acini di pepe to pearl couscous or orzo, ring pasta or alphabet pasta.